 How to: Customize the Microsoft Office Menu

-You can use the Ribbon Designer to add controls to the menu that opens when you click the Microsoft Office Button.
+You can use the Ribbon Designer to add controls to the menu that opens when you click the File tab (for Office 2010) or the Microsoft Office Button (for Office 2007).

 To add controls to the Microsoft Office Menu

 For information about how to add a Ribbon (Visual Designer) item to your project, see How to: Get Started Customizing the Ribbon.

 In the Ribbon Designer, click the File tab (for Microsoft Office 2010) or the Microsoft Office Button (for the 2007 Microsoft Office system).

 A menu designer appears.
 This design surface does not contain any controls.